 When you create a new password in Password Depot or have it generated automatically using the Password Generator, you will see how long it would take to crack that password.
 Password Depot not only considers the above factors, such as the number of characters, but also other vulnerabilities, such as vulnerability to dictionary attacks.

 Another way to make brute-force attacks more difficult is to lengthen the time between two login attempts (after entering a password incorrectly).
 As a result, the hacker's high-performance computer can be slowed down despite the numerous calculations per second that it would theoretically be capable of.
 That's why in Password Depot the master password dialog box is locked for a few seconds if you enter an incorrect master password.
-The more often one after the other a wrong password is entered, the longer this waiting time becomes.
+With increasing frequency of wrong passwords being entered, this waiting time increases as well.